umtakcn/ansible/README.md

-Redis Cluster and Sentinel Playbook with Stunnel Option.
+Redis cluster and sentinel with Stunnel option installation playbook

 You can install Redis Cluster or Sentinel with or without Stunnel via this Ansible role.